History of Sonepur, Odisha

-Sonepur, is the district headquarters of Subarnapur district of Odisha, has a special place on the political and cultural map of India since the pre-historic period.
+Sonepur is the district headquarters of Subarnapur district of Odisha, has a special place on the political and cultural map of India since the pre-historic period.
 It is bounded on the north by Sambalpur district, on the south and the South-East by Boudh district, on the east by Rairakhol sub-division of Sambalpur district and on the west by the ex-state Patna (Balangir district).

-Chronological history of Sonepur
+Prehistory

 The discovery of a large number of stone tools and weapons from different places in and around sonepur and the Rock Art of 'puja dunguri' near Adakasa, Binka Tahasil of subarnapur district support this presumption.
 The archaeological excavation of Asurgarh close to sonepur town and of Khambeswari pali on the bank of Mahanadi in Birmaharajpur sub-division of sonepur district and the discovery of Punch marked coins from sonepur makes us to believe of a human settlement on this region dating from 3rd century B.C. to 1st. century AD.
-But the exact nature and the extent of sonepur kingdom in those period is not known.
+The exact nature and the extent of sonepur kingdom in those period is not known.